testcontainers/testcontainers-go/docs/system_requirements/using_podman.md

 ## Podman socket activation

-The reaper container needs to connect to the docker daemon to reape containers, so the podman socket service must be started:
+The reaper container needs to connect to the docker daemon to reap containers, so the podman socket service must be started:
 ```shell
 > systemctl --user start podman.socket
 ```